Moses Stone

+Moses Kenneth Haughton Jr. (born October 19, 1986), known professionally as Moses Stone, is an American singer-songwriter, rapper, record producer, DJ, entrepreneur, actor, and author.
+He is the founder of Haughton Ventures Inc., a private equity venture firm; Ventured Brands, a brand acquisition & development, marketing, and licensing company; and ARTSKY, a full-service media, entertainment, and content creation company.
+Stone has made appearances on MTV, BET, Showtime at the Apollo, NBC'S The Voice, Nickelodeon.

-Born in Washington, D.C. and raised in Maryland.
-His ethnicity is Jamaican American, his parents mother Renita R. Lattimore being from the United States and his father Moses Haughton, Sr. being from Kingston Jamaica.
+Born in Washington, D.C., and raised in Maryland.
+His ethnicity is Jamaican American, his parents mother Renita R. Lattimore being from the United States and his father Moses Haughton Sr. being from Kingston, Jamaica.